Black greenhouse slug (Milax gagates)

 - iron (ferric) phosphate bait-Slower activity than metaldehyde baits, and application rate is three to four times higher than that of metaldehyde.
 Some formulations are OMRI-listed for organic use.

 - metaldehyde bait-Broadcast to seedbed around borders and between rows.
 Do not apply directly to plants.
+Follow barrier restrictions on labels.
 Use this product with caution, as it is toxic to pets.

 - sodium ferric EDTA

 - iron phosphate baits at 0.24 to 0.44 lb ai/a.
 REI-4 hrs.
 PHI 0 days.